nayanika237/commerce-operations.en/help/tools/quality-patches-tool/       apply-a-patch.md

 ---
-title: Apply individual patches
+title: Apply a patche with the [!DNL Quality Patches Tool]
 description: Learn how to apply quality patches released with the [!DNL Quality Patches Tool].
 exl-id: f9ad37e9-2d0f-4bc8-a98b-6d60b6f56d42
 role: Admin, Developers
 feature: Configuration, Install
 type: Troubleshooting
 ---
-# Apply individual patches
+#  Apply a patch with the [!DNL Quality Patches Tool]

-[[!DNL Quality Patches Tool]](https://github.com/magento/quality-patches) delivers optional quality fixes as individual patches to your installed Adobe Commerce application.
+The [!DNL Quality Patches Tool] delivers optional quality fixes as individual patches to your installed Adobe Commerce application.

 To apply a patch, you need to have the tool installed in your Commerce environment.
-Refer to [Installing Quality Patches Tool](/install-quality-patches-tool.md) for steps specific to Adobe Commerce on-premises and on cloud infrastructures.
+Refer to [Installing Quality Patches Tool](https://github.com/nayanika237/commerce-operations.en/blob/main/help/tools/quality-patches-tool/%20%20%20%20%20%20%20%20install-quality-patches-tool.md) for steps specific to Adobe Commerce on-premises and on cloud infrastructures.

 ## Steps to apply quality patches